canada-ca/open-source-logiciel-libre/en/standards/publishing-open-source-code.md

 ## Requirements

-**Managers, functional specialists, and equivalents responsible for enterprise architecure and software procurement and development are responsible for**

 Ensuring that Government of Canada source code, whether developed in-house by departments and agencies or through negotiated contracts, is released under an appropriate open source software licence.

 Ensuring that the Government of Canada source code is released using an open and accessible version control system via a public source code repository.

-**The senior departmental official, designated by the deputy head, is responsible for**

-Overseeing the implementation of this standard in their department and carrying out the activities referred to in Monitoring and Reporting Requirements.

-Encouraging personnel to collaborate departmentally and interdepartmentally, to share expertise, and to prioritize reusable components and tools.

-**The Chief Information Officer (CIO) of departments and agencies, or any other person named by the CIO, is responsible for the following**

-Ensuring that the open source software requirements of this directive are integrated in any new plans for procuring, developing, or modernizing departmental information applications, systems, or solutions in support of the delivery of programs and services.

-Encouraging personnel to collaborate departmentally and interdepartmentally, to share expertise, and to prioritize reusable components and tools.

-**Centres of Expertise are responsible for**

-Serving as the primary point of contact between Treasury Board of Canada Secretariat's Chief Information Officer Branch and their department for questions and communications related to interpretation and implementation of the standards, guidelines and tools.

-Participating in the interdepartmental Centres of Expertise forum, chaired by the Treasury Board of Canada Secretariat's Chief Information Officer Branch, to stay current with evolving standards, guidelines and tools.

 ### Exceptions to publications